-By early 2020, the pandemic brought the longest running economic expansion to an abrupt end.
-The economic losses have been substantial.
-Kentucky and the nation experienced record losses in output and employment.
+The report covers numerous dimensions of Kentucky’s economy and COVID-19’s effects are evident across many of these dimensions.
+The pandemic brought the longest running economic expansion to an abrupt end.
 By April, Kentucky’s employment declined by 325,100 jobs compared to January.
 These job losses had wide ranging implications such as widening the racial employment gap; reducing families’ ability to pay for housing; increasing reliance on social programs; and reducing child-care options for working parents.
-As of October, the state had recovered 67% of jobs lost during the first months of the recession, but the recovery remains far from complete.
-Kentucky’s employment was still down 107,600 jobs, or 5.5%, from January.
-Although the aggregate impact on Kentucky’s economy mirrors the national impact, several of Kentucky’s industries were hit harder.
-Unfortunately, there is still a great deal that is not known about how the pandemic has affected the nation and Kentucky.
+As of October, the state had recovered 67 percent of jobs lost during the first months of the recession, but the recovery remains far from complete.
+Kentucky’s employment was still down 107,600 jobs, or 5.5 percent, from January.

 Digital Object Identifier (DOI)